MarkBuffalo/lat-pulldown-guide/README.md

 ## Here are some alternatives:

 1) You put up the pads, but use sharp-edge padding and gorilla tape it on.
 Go to Amazon.com and type in "sharp edge padding."
 You can glue and tape these to the pedal edges.
 I strongly suggest doing this if you have kids.
-2) Use one of Rogue's Rear Base Stabilizers and put it on top of the crossmember.
+2) Use one of Rogue's Rear Base Stabilizers and put it on top of the bottom titan crossmember.
 You can rest your feet on these easily.

 # Additional Options